rajneeshyadav322/WaveChatapp/README.md

 * Firebase Realtime Database is used for storing encrypted message.

+* It also shows the status of all online and offline users.

 <p align="float">
   <kbd>
   <img src = "https://raw.githubusercontent.com/rajneeshyadav322/images/main/Splash.jpg" width ="300" hspace=30>